TeachmanLab/MT-Java/docs/source/index.md

-* See http://piserver.readthedocs.io/en/latest/ for most updated documentation

-About
+About MindTrails
 =========

-MindTrails is a library for constructing online [Cognitive Behavioral Therapy] (psychcentral.com/lib/in-depth-cognitive-behavioral-therapy/) studies with tools to address major concerns for such studies - such as reducing attrition and secure data handling.
+MindTrails is a library for constructing online [Cognitive Behavioral Therapy](psychcentral.com/lib/in-depth-cognitive-behavioral-therapy/) studies with tools to address major concerns for such studies - such as reducing attrition and secure data handling.

 MindTrails provides a core library, and a default implementation for creating new Studies.
 It provides the following basic tools:

 **1. Study / Task Management**

-MindTrails provides an open framework for organizing html web forms and Javascript applications (such as the [Project Implicit Player] (https://github.com/ProjectImplicit/PIPlayer) ) as *Tasks* within a series of *sessions*.
+MindTrails provides an open framework for organizing html web forms and Javascript applications (such as the [Project Implicit Player](https://github.com/ProjectImplicit/PIPlayer) ) as *Tasks* within a series of *sessions*.
 Each session is completed in a single sitting.

 Participants are provided with a series of attractive (but highly customizable) views of their progress.
 And are moved through the tasks rapidly to create a streamlined and pleasant progression.

 We chose to use standard HTTP POST as the basis for handling form submissions, as this  provided the most open model for extension and expansion.
 If the tool you want to use for data collection can POST that back to a web server, it should integrate well into this application.

-**2. Email Reminder System.**
+**2. Email Reminder System**

 The system can be configured to remind participants to return to complete later sessions on a regular schedule.
 Participants can easily opt out of